Multilingual Synopses of Movie Narratives: A Dataset for Vision-Language Story Understanding: Dataset Construction

 \subsection{Data Source and Statistics}

 For data collection, we first identify YouTube channels with movie recap videos in the target languages.
-Keywords such as ``movie summary in <language>'' and ``movie recap in <language>'' are used to search for these channels.
+Keywords such as ``movie summary in <language>'' and ``movie recap in <language>'' are used to search for the channels.
 We then download all videos and their accompanying subtitles from the identified channels.
 Videos without subtitles and that are not movie summaries are discarded.

-This yields a total of 13,166 videos or 2,136 video hours in 7 languages, including English, Chinese, Spanish, French, Portuguese, Hindi, and Russian.
+This yields 13,166 videos or 2,136 video hours in 7 languages, including English, Chinese, Spanish, French, Portuguese, Hindi, and Russian.
 We list the statistics in Table \ref{tab:dataset_statistics}. \shortname{} contains summaries for 5,960 movies and TV shows, of which 1,515 have more than one summary.